Just arrived (no FIN / address not stable)

 Use mobile hotspot / shared Wi‑Fi as a bridge: stability first, optimisation later.

-A practical first-week playbook: prepaid vs SIM-only, the 30-day passport registration rule, what to bring, and how to avoid common traps.
+A practical first-week playbook: prepaid vs SIM-only, passport registration validity, the 2026 postpaid SIM limit, line checks, OTP safety, and common traps.

-A rental-first fibre broadband playbook: installation constraints, contract length vs lease, appointment timing, and router/mesh decisions.
+A renter-first fibre broadband playbook: TP checks, landlord approval, contract length vs lease, relocation risk, appointment timing, and current cost signals.

 | Situation | Best next step | Watch-outs |